Download the University Honors brochure to learn more.

 All participants should carefully read the US Center for Disease Control and Prevention (CDC) webpage on Brazil and, specifically, the Amazon region.

 Application and interview required.
 Please click here to apply.
-Even though the priority deadline was Sept.
-6 - applications are still being accepted until the class is full.
+Applications to this seminar are closed.
 At the beginning of fall semester, you will be contacted to arrange a time for an interview with course professor Dr. Jodi Shann.

 UC undergraduates who are not in the University Honors Program are welcome and encouraged to apply, provided the student has a cumulative university GPA of 3.4 or above.
 Graduate students are not eligible to enroll.